Features and Ease of Use

 All of the usual features for expert users are included, for example, plans come with unlimited FTP accounts, MySQL and Microsoft SQL databases, phpMyAdmin, and support for PHP, albeit far slower version 4 and 5.
 There’s even Cron jobs to schedule repetitive tasks easily, as well as SSH access.

-The situation regarding beginner features is less positive and after contacting support, I was able to confirm with customer service that there is a one-click installer, but not a website building tool.
+The situation regarding beginner features is not as positive, and after reaching out to support, customer service confirmed that they have a one-click installer, but no website building tool.

 Pricing and Support